DavidFirth/alt3/docs/_pages/leagues/portugal-primeira-liga.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

+The table below is as at the end of the 2021--2022 season.
+The _alt-3_ table for the new season will appear here after all teams have played 6 matches.

 <!-- The table below is as at the end of the 2020--2021 season.
 The _alt-3_ table for the new season will appear here in early November.
 (Sorry for the delay, due to some local difficulties.) -->

 This page is normally updated 2 hours after each scheduled match kickoff time, unless a match is still in play.